 The Cape Disappointment Lighthouse is also visible from Waikiki Beach at Cape Disappointment.
 During winter storms, photographers congregate here to catch the perfect photo of the wild surf pounding Waikiki Beach, with the Cape Disappointment Lighthouse in the background.

-3. Explore the enchanting Dead Man's Cove.
+3. See the enchanting Dead Man's Cove.

-The enchanting Dead Man's Cove is accessed on the trail to the Cape Disappointment Lighthouse.
+The enchanting Dead Man's Cove is on the trail to the Cape Disappointment Lighthouse.
 This picturesque cove has a sad history, as many bodies washed up here after shipwrecks.